zoeyyyzou/hypertext2/README.md

 As can be seen from the above figure, a total of **473275** reviews in the current data set are **positive** and **226725** reviews are **negative**.

-In order to ensure the same number of positive and negative samples, we use the following code to take 200000 samples from each of the positive and negative samples for subsequent processing, and save to csv file.
+In order to ensure the same number of positive and negative samples, I use the following code to take 200000 samples from each of the positive and negative samples for subsequent processing, and save to csv file.

 ```python
 def get_top_data(data_df, top_n=200000):